zijianyue/emacsdotd/site-lisp/doom-modeline/README.md

 - An indicator for irc notifications with `circe`
 - An indicator for buffer position which is compatible with `nyan-mode`
 - An indicator for party parrot
-- An indicator for PDF page number
+- An indicator for PDF page number with `pdf-tools`
 - An indicator for battery status with `fancy-battery`
 - Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with `projectile` and `project`
+- New mode-line for `Info-mode` buffers
+- New package mode-line for `paradox`
+- New mode-line for `helm` buffers
+- New mode-line for `git-timemachine` buffers

 ## Screenshots